magidc/nvim-config/README.md

     ```
 2. Install [ripgrep](https://github.com/BurntSushi/ripgrep) into your OS.
 It is required by some [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin searching modes.

-3. This environment is configured with Language Server Providers (LSP) for Java, Python, Rust and Lua.
-All of them are integrated with Neovim native LSP support.
-It is required to install LSP in your system in order to have IDE features like autocompletions or error highlight.
-To facilitate installation of LSPs this configuration relies on [mason.nvim](https://github.com/williamboman/mason.nvim#installation) plugin.
-Most of language servers (LSP) are automatically installed but some dependencies like debugging adapters (DAP) must be installed manually by running following commands:
+3. This environment is preconfigured with Language Server Providers (LSP)and Debug Adapters  (DAP) for Java, Python, Rust and Lua.
+These components provide IDE features like autocompletions, error highlight or debugging.
+As it is required to have installed these components in your system, this Neovim setup relies on [mason.nvim](https://github.com/williamboman/mason.nvim#installation) plugin to install them automatically if they are missing.
-   1. **Java**: Run `:MasonInstall jdtls java-test java-debug-adapter` to download and install LSP and DAP components for Java.
-Make also sure to set the `java_cmd` path in the config file!!
-   2. **Rust**: Run `:MasonInstall codelldb` to download DAP.
 <br>

 # UI theme